gayatripingale/p3_CC-Fraud-Detection/README.md

 #### Code file: cc_fraud_detection.ipynb

 #### Limitations:
 1. Data size: The dataset that we used is 284,807 which is 143 MB.
 Github has the limit to upload the data, which is 100 MB.
+So, the last row of dataset is deleted to make smaller size.
+There are 100,000 transactions downsizing it to 43 MB now

 2. Confusion Matrix is meaningless: The dataset is highly unbalanced as there are very few Fraud transactions as compare to the Valid transactions.
 In reality it is the best scenario, but for this project it's not useful as Machine will not get enough cases of Frauds to train itself to predict Frauds.
 So, Confusion Matrix is not meaningful for unbalance classification.